 Ultimate Guide to Setting SEO Goals

-Setting SEO goals is a fundamental part of any successful digital marketing strategy.
+Setting smart SEO goals is a fundamental part of any successful digital marketing strategy.

 It helps you define and measure your progress in terms of organic traffic, rankings, link building, keyword optimisation and more.